 Telling the child repeatedly to "stop" or "calm down" or "snap out of it" isn't going to make them stop or calm down or snap out of it.
-It doesn't matter how nicely, or assertively, you ask.
 Focus on following the script and place all of your other expectations on hold, temporarily.
-The only thing that matters in the present moment is helping the child calm down.